Alternate ELPAC Administration and Scoring Trainings

 The Alternate ELPAC is intended to replace all locally determined alternate assessments for English language proficiency (ELP) and, for the first time, provide a consistent, standardized measurement of ELP across the state for students with the most significant cognitive disabilities.

 For each local educational agency (LEA) with eligible students, the LEA ELPAC coordinator or their designee is required to complete the online LEA certification course.
-The LEA certification course will take approximately 2–3 hours and should be completed prior to the testing window opening on January 12, 2021.
+The LEA certification course will take approximately 2–3 hours.
 There will also be an online Test Examiner training course.
 In order to elicit the most reliable responses, it is necessary that the test examiner be very familiar with each student and each student's primary communication mode.
 It is strongly recommended that only an educator familiar with the student serve as the test examiner.
 LEA ELPAC coordinators will be responsible for monitoring the progress of test examiners going through the Test Examiner training course.
 Test examiners must complete training prior to testing students.
 ELPAC coordinators need to verify each examiner receives their certificate prior to test administration.
 If second scoring has been assigned to your LEA, a second scorer, selected by the LEA, is needed.
 This scorer, like the primary test examiner, should be familiar with the individual needs of the student as well as the student's individually preferred communication modes.
 The second scorer must be present at all times during test administration and complete the Test Examiner training course prior to administering the test.

 Requesting Training Binders